Role of the radiation-reaction electric field in the optical response of two-dimensional crystals: Introduction

 Here this classical approach is further extended to treat in a complete way the radiating properties of a 2D crystal.
-Improvements to ref. \cite{Luca16} must consider two directions that in the end will merge.
-The first: theory in ref. \cite{Luca16} provides an exact solution for the local electric field when an electromagnetic plane wave is incident on a 2D dipole lattice.
-This field acting on each dipole, is not equal to the macroscopic field in the 2D crystal.
-Anyway a complete theory should be able to connect the microscopic description with the macroscopic one.
-The second: the radiating dipoles in a 2D crystal should experience the radiative reaction force.
-In \cite{Luca16} only the retarded potentials have been considered while radiative reaction processes are better taken into account by addressing also the role of the advanced potentials \cite{Page24, Dirac38, Wheeler45, Panofsky}.
+Improvements to the microscopic description must include two directions that in the end will merge.
+First, the radiation-reaction electric field acting on each dipole needs to be computed.
+In theories dealing with the local electric field for 2D crystals \cite{Luca16} and metasurfaces \cite{Kuester03} only the retarded potentials have been considered, while radiation-reaction processes are better taken into account by addressing also the role of the advanced potentials \cite{Page24, Dirac38, Wheeler45, Panofsky}.
+Second this microscopic description must be connected to the macroscopic one.
+The local electric field, acting on each dipole, is different from the macroscopic field in the 2D crystal.
+Anyway a complete theory should be able to provide also this last one \cite{Kuester03}.